-Allowing same-sex couples to legally marry will not have any detrimental effect on children raised in heterosexual households, but it will benefit children being raised by samesex couples in at least three ways.
-First, those children will benefit from having a clearly defined legal relationship with both of their de facto parents, particularly for those families that lack the means or wherewithal to complete a second-parent Such legal clarity is especially important during adoption. times of crisis, ranging from school and medical emergencies involving the child to the incapacity or death of a parent. death of a parent is a highly stressful occasion for a child and is likely to have important effects on the child's well-being.81 In those situations, the stable legal bonds afforded by marriage can provide the child with as much continuity as possible in her or his relationship with the surviving parent, and can minimize the likelihood of conflicting or competing claims by non-parents for the child's custody.
+Allowing same-sex couples to legally marry will not have any detrimental effect on children raised in heterosexual households, but it will benefit children being raised by same-sex couples in at least three ways.
+First, those children will benefit from having a clearly defined legal relationship with both of their de facto parents, particularly for those families that lack the means or wherewithal to complete a second-parent adoption.
+Such legal clarity is especially important during times of crisis, ranging from school and medical emergencies involving the child to the incapacity or death of a parent.
+The death of a parent is a highly stressful occasion for a child and is likely to have important effects on the child's well-being.
+In those situations, the stable legal bonds afforded by marriage can provide the child with as much continuity as possible in her or his relationship with the surviving parent, and can minimize the likelihood of conflicting or competing claims by non-parents for the child's custody.

-Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 341-42 (2002).
+E.C.
+Perrin & Committee on Psychosocial Aspects of Child and Family Health, Technical Report Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 341-42 (2002).